cnnlabs/injectorjs/README.md

 # Injectorjs

-A client library that injects javacript bundles into the DOM.
+A client library that injects javascript bundles into the DOM.

 ## Requirements

-jquery 1.12.3
+- jquery 1.12.3
-the client must define `window.NS.bundleHost`
+- the client must define `window.NS.bundleHost`

 ## Installation